btaz21/btaz21.github.io/chicago-landmarks-app/README.md

 In settings > search engine > manage search engines in google chrome, they provide a list of links and their query URLs.
 I was able to pop in the url and just remove the "%s", then pass in the name of the landmark.

 3. **Getting pages to scroll down**
+This just required a little digging, but looks like I was able to use two jquery functions called offset() and scrollTo().

 4. **Making sure that event listeners are turned off on new clicks**
 On all event listeners, I made sure to empty out the necessary HTML elements using jquery